zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 Install helm 3 from [the release page on Github](https://github.com/helm/helm/releases)

-I tested with `v3.8.1`.
+The tutorial was tested with `v3.8.1`.

-## Install Jupyterhub

-Follow up in the next tutorial: [Install JupyterHub on Jetstream 2 on top of Kubernetes](https://zonca.dev/2022/03/jetstream2-jupyterhub.html)